Emily Gould: Lena Dunham feud

 Gould has also attracted criticism and controversy for her public feud with the actor and writer Lena Dunham.
 In her novel Friendship, Gould discussed an evening she spent with Dunham when they met at a dinner party hosted by a mutual friend who lives in the same Brooklyn Heights building as Dunham.
 Gould mentioned how Dunham's success made her jealous and spoke about the encounter in several media interviews during the promotion of Friendship.
 Girls showrunner Jennifer Konner later posted several negative tweets in response to Gould's article in The New York Times.
 Dunham unfollowed Gould on Twitter and, according to Gould, direct-messaged her saying, "you fully suck, I was going to promote your book but you need to get a better talk show story," referring to Gould having spoken about her on talk shows and in interviews.

 In an interview with The Huffington Post, Gould revealed that she was "very upset" about the public fallout with Dunham and that she remains "a big fan" of hers.
 Gould later wrote an article for Salon defending Dunham against sexual-abuse accusations stemming from accounts Dunham gave in her essay collection Not That Kind of Girl.

 Personal life

 Gould is from a Jewish family, and has been married to the novelist Keith Gessen since October 2014.
 They live in Brooklyn, New York.

+In 2022, she was diagnosed with bipolar disorder.
+She has celiac disease.